juanfonsecasolis-automation/seleniumShyshkinCourse-gl/README.md

 * [Linux Firefox WebDriver](https://github.com/mozilla/geckodriver/releases/tag/v0.30.0)
 * Once you have downloaded them in the src/test/resources folder make sure to assign the proper permissions using `chmod a+x <executableFilename>`.

+## Paralellism
+* Parallelism is configured as easy as modifiying the testng XMLs: `<suite name="NegativeTestSuite" verbose="1" parallel="tests" thread-count="4">`
+* To identify properly the logs for each thread we use Log4j instead of the console output.

 ## Full-stack test automation framework
 Should be:
 * Well documented